Shangri La (Doris Duke): Public tours and programs

-Because it is located in a residential area with limited parking capacity, tours of Shangri La originate at the Honolulu Museum of Art, and tickets must be reserved well in advance.
+Because it is in a residential area with limited parking capacity, tours of Shangri La originate at the Honolulu Museum of Art, and tickets must be reserved well in advance.
 Individual access to the museum is not granted.
+Visitors must follow the museum's rules, and shuttle buses from the Honolulu Museum of Art or Bishop Museum help protect the privacy of the nearby neighborhood.

-Tours last about two and a-half hours, with one and a-half hours onsite at Shangri La.
-Tours feature the public rooms of the museum, and portions of the grounds, Features include the Entry Courtyard with Bahia Shehab's My People mural, the Mughal Garden, the covered lānai overlooking the Pacific Ocean, and views of the Playhouse/pool/water cascades.
+Tours last about two and a half hours, with one and a half hours at Shangri La.
+Tours feature the public rooms of the museum and parts of the grounds, including the Entry Courtyard with Bahia Shehab's mural "My People", the Mughal Garden, the covered lānai overlooking the ocean, and views of the Playhouse, pool, and water cascades.
+Shangri La also offers self-guided visits, where guests may explore the museum at their own pace.
+Staff members are available to share information and answer questions about the art.